top of page

 CURE FOUNDER

 My father, Dr. Fridtjof Nussbaumer, was an orthopedic surgeon who practiced in upstate New York for over 30 years.
-Before I was involved in ultrasound education and research, I was delivering pizza, writing music, broke and struggling.
-After my father had an ultrasound on his heart, he called me and told me about it.
-He explained there was a school near where he lived and wanted me to go.
-After a bad experience delivering pizza, I agreed.
-I applied to the school and was luckily accepted.
+Before I became involved in ultrasound education and research, my life looked very different.
+I was delivering pizza, writing music, broke, and struggling to find my path.

-On the second day of class, I was introduced to Ultrasound Doppler.
-At that moment, I was hooked.
-I was amazed at this technology that could hear the sound of blood flow inside the body.
-I dove head first into ultrasound and learned as much as possible and continue to do so.
-Since then, I have become an expert in vascular, abdominal, superficial structures and oncological ultrasound, as well as ultrasound research.
+On the second day of class, I was introduced to Doppler ultrasound.
+At that moment, I was completely hooked.
+The idea that sound could be used to evaluate blood flow inside the human body felt revolutionary.
+I immersed myself in ultrasound, learning everything I could, and I continue to do so to this day.
+Over time, I became an expert in vascular, abdominal, superficial structures, and oncologic ultrasound, as well as ultrasound research.

-A traveling assignment in Boston, led me to Massachusetts General Hospital.
-I was hired to be the Technical Manager of the General Ultrasound department in order to incorporate vascular ultrasounds.
-MGH was very fast paced and high volume.
-The experience was extremely rewarding.
-At MGH, I also enjoyed being able to delve into research.
-I was able to publish my original research in association with Harvard, and, at the time, was the only non physician published in the MGH/Harvard research journals.
+A traveling assignment in Boston led me to Massachusetts General Hospital, where I was hired as the Technical Manager of the General Ultrasound Department to incorporate vascular ultrasound services.
+MGH was fast-paced and high-volume, and the experience was both demanding and deeply rewarding.
+During my time there, I was able to pursue research and publish original work in association with Harvard, becoming, at the time, the only non-physician published in the MGH/Harvard research journals.

-After an injury left me unable to perform multiple ultrasounds, I made the decision to open a second ultrasound school.
-After years of hard work and dedication, CURE received licensure and was able to begin teaching.
+After an injury left me unable to perform multiple ultrasounds each day, I faced another pivotal moment.
+I made the decision to open a second ultrasound school, one built not only on technical excellence, but on the philosophy of Diagnostology.
+After years of dedication, the Center for Ultrasound Research and Education, known as CURE, received licensure and began teaching.

-Our first class, in New Rochelle, New York, began in one room with 4 students.
-Now located in White Plains, New York, CURE has grown significantly since then and has a campus full of bright and dedicated students.
-I'm thankful to be able to help create opportunities for students to graduate and become successful in the expansive field of ultrasound.
+Our first class, in New Rochelle, New York, consisted of just four students in a single room.
+Today, located in White Plains, New York, CURE has grown into a full campus filled with bright and dedicated students.
+I am deeply grateful to help create opportunities for students to graduate, succeed, and become leaders in diagnostic medicine.

-If you'd like more information about me or about THE CURE, please don't hesitate to contact me at karen@cure.edu.
+If you would like more information about me or about CURE, please feel free to contact me at karen@cure.edu.

 Stay safe and sound,